YingZhou001/IBDkin/readme.md

 We first run **IBDkin** with five threads (`-nthreads 5`), and output kinship coefficients between individual pairs whose relationship is up to the 9th degree (the default).
 The output file prefix is specified with the `-out` flag.
-The output kinship coefficients are in the gzip-compressed file "example-1.kinship.gz":
+The output kinship coefficients are written to the gzip-compressed file "example-1.kinship.gz":

 ```bash
 ./IBDkin -ibdfile ibd.txt -map plink.map -ind ind.txt -nthreads 5 -out example-1